bufbuild/docs.buf.build/docs/bsr/user-management.md

 ### Base resource roles

 Every organization has a set of base resource roles that apply to all members of the organization.
+These roles are configurable on the organization settings page.

 The following are the default roles:

 | Repository | Template | Plugin |
 |:--|:--|:--|